Marketing for Law Firms in 2019

 And yet with all these changes, the goal really stays the same.
 It’s all about being in the right place at the right time when your potential customers are looking for your services.

-But are your potential clients even looking online?
+Are your potential clients looking for you online?

 The most successful law firms dive into how clients are making the decision to contact their firm.
 Was it based on reviews, a reference, a cool website, experience with a similar matter, or something else?